 109 Holmes Hall

-He is a graduate of Bowdoin College and holds master’s degrees from the Bread Loaf School of English at Middlebury College, and the Columbia University Graduate School of Journalism.
-He lives in Arlington, Mass.
+John taught at the Roxbury Latin School in Boston after college.
+He is a graduate of Bowdoin College and holds master’s degrees from the Columbia University Graduate School of Journalism and the Bread Loaf School of English at Middlebury College.
+He lives with his family in Arlington, Mass.

 Select media publications:

 - “Big Data’s Impending Struggle to Combat Climate Change,” Pacific Standard, April 23, 2016